Modelguns: Legends

-The Japanese modelgun/airsoft inventor Tanio Kobayashi (小林太三) is considered by many Japanese to be the "father" of the modelgun.
-He joined MGC as chief engineer in 1961.
+The Japanese modelgun/Airsoft inventor Tanio Kobayashi (小林太三) is considered by many Japanese to be the "father" of the modelgun.
+He joined MGC as a chief engineer in 1961.
 Kobayashi's innovative internal modelgun design (known as Tanio or Slide action which makes the slide cycle to load and eject the cartridge when the trigger is pulled) in MGC Walther VP-2 completely revolutionized the simple cap gun design and led to the modern version of the modelgun.
-He also led MGC to innovate safety barrel insert, the cap blowback system and the development of safe plastic cap exclusively for modelgun.
-In 1978, The Ministry of International Trade and Industry (MITI) awarded Kobayashi (then Director of Design and Development Division of MGC) Honorable Prize for the development of Model Gun safety design & construction method and contribution to the development of the modelgun industry.
+He also led MGC to innovate the safety barrel insert, the cap blowback system and the development of a safe plastic cap exclusively for modelguns.
+In 1978, The Ministry of International Trade and Industry (MITI) awarded Kobayashi (then Director of Design and Development Division of MGC) Invention Honor Award for the development of safe modelgun design, construction method and contribution to the development of the modelgun industry.
 He left MGC and established his company Tanio Koba in 1992.
-His company continues to produce quality airsoft and modelgun at present.
+His company continues to produce quality Airsoft and modelguns today.

 Noboru Mutobe (六人部登) is a very important and highly reputable modelgun designer.
 He was a craft-worker and joined Nakata in 1962 to design and prototype modelguns for Nakata.
-His indigenous designed and prototyped models produced by Nakata and later TRC were very competitive with the MGC products.
-He left Nakata in 1967 and established his company Rokkaku with products in Rocken brand.
+His ingeniously designed and prototyped models that were produced by Nakata and later TRC were very competitive with the MGC products.
+He left Nakata in 1967 and established his own company Rokuken with products in the Rocken brand.
 Many of the Rocken modelguns which were made in solid brass are also known as high grade luxury models.
-But the metal modelgun production from Rokkaku ceased after the amendment of the Firearms and Swords law in 1977.
+But the metal modelgun production from Rokuken ceased after the amendment of the Firearms and Swords law in 1977.
 The Rocken brand metal modelguns were only produced in very small quantity and they are now expensive sought-after collectables.
 However, Rocken brand and designed high grade plastic modelguns were released by other makers from mid 90s and are still produced today.
-Mutobe also worked as an independent freelance designer to design and prototype many products for other modelgun companies such as CMC, Suzuki.
-His work is characterised as very realistic replica both the appearance and mechanism as the real ones.
+Mutobe also worked as an independent freelance designer to design and prototype many products for other modelgun companies such as CMC, Suzuki, Asahi Toys.
+His work is characterized as very realistic replica both the appearance and mechanism as the real ones.
 His contribution to the Japanese modelgun history is always remembered.